Why are temporary contracts with production workers from Eastern Europe booming?

 employee leasing eastern europe

-Looking at workers: How do Eastern European workers benefit from temporary work contracts?
+How do Eastern European workers benefit from temporary employment contracts?

 • One is that they benefit from the advantages that this type of contract offers.
 For example, they can work more flexibly and often have the opportunity to work in different companies and industries.